 In 2017, I was named ambassador of a mental health charity in Toronto called Sashbear where I have been offering my services pertaining to the mindful aspects of their work for the last 5 years.
 Through the Sashbear organization I have produced a number of films to break the stigma of mental health.
-One being THE HAVING A LIFE WORTH LIVING documentary series with Dr. Blaise Aguirre, the director of McLean 3EAST hospital in Boston.
+One being the documentary series HAVING A LIFE WORTH LIVING with Dr. Blaise Aguirre, director of McLean 3EAST hospital in Boston.
 Under the umbrella of Sashbear I also give public talks about mindfulness and bring meditation workshops to junior schools in the GTA.
 As well, I guide mindful meditation sessions for the Toronto chapters of Alan Fruzzetti’s BPD family support group: ‘FAMILY CONNECTIONS’.

 - Twitter @KarenWaddell5